 The Waffen SS was an elite combat group separate from the regular German Army & they had a savage reputation for inhuman cruelty.
 By Sunday 17 December, the infamous "Kampfgruppe Peiper" led by Obersturmbannfuhrer Joachim Peiper from the 1st SS Panzer Division "Leibstandarte Adolf Hitler" were slowly pushing their way west through Belgium.
 This brutal, ruthless group was considered to be the worst of all the SS units.
 It consisted of over 100 tanks, almost 150 armored personnel carriers, over 20 artillery pieces & 40 anti-aircraft guns.
 Eventually problems with the muddy terrain caused them to turn north toward Baugnez also known as Five Points which was about two miles east of Malmedy.
 Also on 17 December a convoy of about thirty American Army vehicles of the 285th Field Observation Battalion along with several vehicles from other units were coming from Malmedy driving east toward the Baugnez Crossroads.
 At around 1:00 p.m. the 285th arrived at the Crossroads & turned right heading south toward Ligneuville.
 At the same time the first Nazi tanks of Kampfgruppe Peiper popped up over the crest of a hill along a parallel highway about 900 yards east & spied the American convoy moving south.
 Before the convoy spotted them the Nazis opened fire on the unsuspecting Americans.
 The first blasts of 75 millimeter tank rounds & machine guns blew the wheels off of one of the lead vehicles of the convoy & another jeep was blown completely away.
 One of the convoy trucks went up in flames.
 The Nazis continued the attack with bullets tearing into the remaining vehicles knocking several of them over.
 The convoy came to a sudden halt as jeeps crashed into each other & some caught fire.
 Debris was flying everywhere.
 The surprised Americans returned fire but they were carrying only small arms & were tremendously outgunned.
 With bullets flying past them & bouncing off the pavement around them the American soldiers abandoned their vehicles & took what refuge they could by jumping into the roadside ditch.
 As the Germans overtook the convoy Nazi Tiger tanks machine gunned more than two-dozen American trucks & an ambulance then squeezed the ambulance off the road where it exploded.
 The Americans quickly realized that they were in a very desperate situation.
 Eventually the decision was made to surrender & the American soldiers were marched back to the crossroads while other Nazis looted their vehicles & pushed the disabled ones into the ditch.

 THE CARNAGE BEGINS: In the meantime alarming reports began coming in to the First Army that Germans were in the area & it seemed very likely that the ASP might be overrun by the enemy.
 As preparations were made to blow-up & evacuate ASP 126 22 year old Sgt.
 Cecil Cash & 22 year old Cpl.
-Ray Heitmann were sent to the 304th Ordnance Company in Malmedy by way of the Waimes Road.
-They left in their jeep at noon & arrived at the Baugnez Crossroads around 1:00 p.m. just in time to get caught in the ambush on the 285th.
+Ray Heitmann were sent to the 304th Ordnance Company in Malmedy to pick up some replacement parts for a halftrack that was having mechanical trouble.
+They left in their jeep at noon & arrived at the Baugnez Crossroads around 12:30 - 1:00 p.m. just in time to get caught in the ambush on the 285th.
 The Nazis also fired at Cecil & Ray's jeep causing them take refuge in the ditch on the north side of the Waimes road.
 This is where they encountered Peter Lentz, a fifteen year old Belgian boy who had also taken refuge there.
 Peter had been on his bicycle trying to make his way back to Malmedy when he got caught up in the attack.
-Peter was frightened & wanted to get out of the ditch & run away but Cecil & Ray, concerned for the boy's safety, told him to stay in the ditch with them.
+Peter was frightened & wanted to get out of the ditch & run away but Cecil & Ray, concerned for the boy's safety from random bullets, told him to stay in the ditch with them.
 Then several enemy tanks went by.
 One of them stopped.
 A Nazi soldier who didn't look much older than Peter jumped out & was standing only a few feet away pointing a rifle at Cecil, Ray & Peter & ordered them out of the ditch.
 Having no other choice the three of them complied with the Nazi's orders & vacated the ditch.
 Cecil & Ray stood with their hands on their heads - a sign of surrender.
 They were now Prisoners Of War but before they could say or do anything the young Nazi soldier wantonly shot them both in cold blood.
 Cecil & Ray fell back into the ditch but they did not die instantly & as they lay there in the cold, muddy ditch wounded, helpless & bleeding more shots were fired into them.
 Then a nearby German officer praised the young Nazi by commenting to him that that was the way to fight in the old SS spirit.

 Cecil & Ray's last concern before dying was for the safety of a child.
 And Peter was spared when he told the Nazi soldier in German, " Donít kill me, I speak German, my brother is a German soldier too."
 The Nazis told Peter to leave & as he made his way to a nearby farmhouse he could see American jeeps on fire & crashed into each other.
 There were many German tanks, halftracks & more Americans surrendering to the Nazis.
 One American soldier, while being marched back to the Crossroads, was shot in the back for not holding his hands up high enough in the air &, as like Cecil & Ray, was also left laying by the roadside.
 Over 100 soldiers were captured that day & the Americans followed the standard protocols of surrender.
 The Nazis disarmed them all & some were searched & robbed of their personal possessions.
 Then all were herded past the Cafe Bodarwť into an open field 200 meters southwest of where Cecil & Ray had been murdered.
 The Americans thought they were waiting for German trucks to come pick them up to take them to a prison camp.
 However when several Nazi halftracks & tanks lined up on the road facing the field many of the soldiers began feeling uneasy.
 Suspicion & tension increased as one of the Nazis began loading his machine gun & another was attempting to site his tank's barrel on the soldiers in the field.
 Then at around 2:00 p.m. a German command vehicle drove up.
 The enemy soldier in this vehicle stood up & took deliberate aim at the Americans & fired several shots with a pistol dropping two American soldiers.
 As if that had been a special signal the Nazis then mercilessly opened fire on the defenseless, unarmed American prisoners raking the field several times with their machine guns.
 Many American soldiers fell dead instantly.
 Some of the GIs bolted for the woods.
 Some ran into the cafe for refuge but the Nazis set it on fire & as the soldiers ran out to flee from the deadly flames the Nazis shot them down.
 Over eighty American soldiers lay dead or dying in the field.
 There were horrible screams & cries of agony.
 After the machine guns stopped Nazi soldiers then went through the field laughing & kicking the bodies & anyone found still alive was promptly dispatched with a shot or rifle butt to the head.
 And as the Nazis left the area the remaining column of vehicles of Kampfgrupper Pieper took pot-shots at the bodies in the field as they passed by.
 A few American soldiers who fell were miraculously able to feign death or "play 'possum" through it all & escaped later after having to lay there motionless & barely breathing while listening to the Nazis killing anyone who groaned or moved.